umangS77/Automata-Theory/README.md

 ## Video demonstration

-[Link](https://www.google.com) for the video demonstration of execution of all the programs.
+[Link](https://drive.google.com/file/d/1hBdp9n3_aH-PEpSfIPycAEJUFFq-d05o/view?usp=sharing) for the video demonstration of execution of all the programs.

 ## Q1 - Regex to NFA

-* We assume that the given regex is valid.
+- We assume that the given regex is valid.
-* Precedence order:
+- Precedence order:
   '*'
   '.'
   '+'
-* The given regex is first segregated into valid tokens and then operations are performed as per the symbol.
+- The given regex is first segregated into valid tokens and then operations are performed as per the symbol.
 Then the different results are transformed into a NFA.

+### NOTE:
+Some states can be eliminated.

 ## Q2 - NFA to DFA